BGI-flexlab/SOAPMetaS/README.md

 The command will compile and pack all files into a single `.jar` file named "SOAPMetas-*-jar-with-dependencies.jar" in `./target/` folder.

-## Known Issues
+## 6. Known Issues

-1. In Spark `local` mode, SOAPMetaS' multiple partitions (`-n` >1 or more than one input file) will trigger execption related to native libraries, and the cause of the exception hasn't been located yet.
-But `standalone` and `yarn` mode works well.
-2. The version of `libtbb` and `libstdc++` should match the version of Bowtie2, and it's recommended that the reference index files are generated using `bowtie2-build` of the same version.
++ The version of `libtbb` and `libstdc++` should match the version of Bowtie2, and it's recommended that the reference index files are generated using `bowtie2-build` of the same version.
++ `-std=c++98` parameter works well when compile bowtie2-2.3.5 .
++ Stage-level resource scheduling method is not supported in current version of Spark, we thus "recreate JavaSparkContext" to adjust resourc configuration, and in consequence, one SOAPMetaS will create two Spark applications for alignment and profiling.
++ Multiple alignment tasks in one Spark executor will cause memory-related exception.
+So the `spark.executor.cores` and `spark.task.cpus` configurations must be the equal (we've mentioned in section 3.2), and this is the reason we didn't provide `align-task-cpus` option.

-## License
+## 7. License

 This project is licensed under the GPLv3 License, see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
+## 8. Acknowledgments